windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 }
 ```

+</p></details>

 ## Create the Discord Interaction endpoint

-Every Windmill scripts or flows exposes a webhook endpoint that can be used to trigger the script or flow.
+Every Windmill scripts or flows exposes a webhook endpoint that can be used to trigger it.

 We can create a new flow that will be triggered by the Discord Interaction endpoint.